Hot Shot Bed Bug Fogger Review

 Hot Shot Fogger

-I learned why Hot Shot Bed Bug Fogger had negative reviews, but I also learned how to kill bed bugs effectively with this fogger (barring resistance).
-The negative reviews that investigated were written by people who did not understand the directions.
+My original review stated " I learned how to kill bed bugs effectively with this fogger (barring resistance).
+The negative reviews that investigated were written by people who did not understand the directions."

-While some infestations may be treated with the fogger, many infestations should also be treated with the spray.
+Now let's talk specifically about the product.
+While some infestations may be treated with the fogger alone, many infestations should also be treated with the spray.
 Plus bed bug mattress covers should be invested in for after treatment.

 There are two main types of bed bug extermination products, both from Hot Shot.
 One is Hot Shot Bed Bug Flea & Bed Bug Spray, and the other is Hot Shot Bed Bug Fogger.

-This review is for Hot Shot bed bug fogger, but I am only reviewing it in regards to bed bugs.
-I have used it for fleas once, and it worked great (stinkin indoor cat snuck out and brought back fleas).
-For the scope of this article, were just talking about bed bugs.
+This review is for Hot Shot Bed Bug and Flea fogger.
+I have used it for fleas once, and it worked well (stinking indoor cat snuck out and brought back fleas).
+The active ingredient in Hot Shot is Cypermethrin, a neurotoxic pyrethroid.

 Hot Shot Bed Bug Extermination Video